uweschmitt/emzed/website/getting_started.rst

 .. _getting_started:

 ========================================
-Getting Started with eMZed Workbench
+Getting started with eMZed workbench
 ========================================

 This tutorial helps you getting familiar with the *eMZed workbench*.
 We recommend to exercise it before following :ref:`getting_started_with_emzed_modules`.